 During the first phase of implementation, the Registration working group has primarily focused on streamlining processes and coordinating policies across the nine different divisions of JHU.
-To help achieve this objective, JHU has hired its inaugural University Registrar, Tom Black.
-As University Registrar, Tom will coordinate and facilitate efforts to improve the student experience across the university enterprise.
-Some of these efforts include: implementing a “common calendar” to accommodate courses and programming across JHU schools, utilizing current technology (such as semester.ly, a tool developed by JHU students) to simplify the registration process, and enabling expanded access for students to retrieve key documents online.
+Some of these policies include: creating and hiring a position for a university-wide Registrar, implementing a “common calendar” to accommodate courses and programming across JHU schools, utilizing current technology (such as semester.ly, a tool developed by JHU students) to simplify the registration process, and enabling expanded access for students to retrieve key documents online.
 Access to these resources, as well as progress updates on other key projects in the registration workspace, can be found on the University Registrar site.

 Currently, efforts are being focused on laying the foundation for a shared services organization that would handle registration, financial aid and student accounts processes across the divisions.
 More information about the vision for this organization can be found on our future state vision page.